NJ Regional Health Hubs

 Trenton Health Team is one of New Jersey’s first Regional Health Hubs created in 2020 through legislation signed into law by Gov. Phil Murphy.
 See InsiderNJ story

-Regional Health Hubs have replaced state Medicaid Accountable Care Organizations to provide a community-based structure for convening stakeholders, planning and providing health interventions in order to eliminate healthcare fragmentation hampering care.
+Regional Health Hubs replaced state Medicaid Accountable Care Organizations to provide a community-based structure for convening stakeholders, planning and providing health interventions in order to eliminate healthcare fragmentation hampering care.

 As an RHH, THT can better serve residents receiving healthcare coverage through Medicaid — those who often lack access to the resources needed to be, and stay, healthy.
+See Rutgers Center for StateHealth Policy video on evolution of ACO to RHH and implications for COVID-19 response

 Working as partners, we have formed a network focused on improving well-being throughout the state.